TommyNHL/ballooninair/README.md

 # Welcome to my Lovable project- Ballon In Air
 https://ballooninair.lovable.app
-This application is created for STEAM education, explaining what density is.
+This application is created for STEM education, explaining what density is.